Home

 On the 2nd March 2010, the IGSA received EASA Part-M Subpart-F and Subpart-G approvals from the IAA.

-On 28th September 2020, the IGSA received EASA PART-CAO approvals for Maintenance and Airworthiness Review from the IAA.
+On 28th September 2020, the IGSA received EASA PART-CAO approvals for Maintenance with Airworthiness Review privileges from the IAA.

 Glider Pilot Training Standards